allvpv/resize-font.nvim/README.md

 # resize-font #
 Resize font in Neovim GUI.
 This plugin does not change your key-mappings.
-Please put
+Put

 ```vim
 " +/- fontsize